MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 - **Switch production instance to use Microsoft Entra ID.** For applications that allow multiple simultaneous IdPs, change the default IdP to Microsoft Entra ID.
 Otherwise, configure Microsoft Entra ID as the IdP to the production instance.
 Update the production instance to use the Microsoft Entra ID production application as primary IdP.
 - **Migrate first app, run migration tests, and fix issues.** Reference migration status in [AD FS application activity reports](/azure/active-directory/manage-apps/migrate-adfs-application-activity) that provide guidance on how to address potential migration issues.
 - **Migrate at scale.** Migrate apps and users in phases.
 Use Microsoft Entra ID to manage migrated apps and users while sufficiently testing authentication.
 - **Remove the federation.** Confirm that your AD FS farm is no longer used for authentication.
-Fail back, back up, and export related configurations.
+Use fail-back, back-up, and export related configurations.

 ## Migrate authentication